Service Dog For Veterans Redding, CA

 We provide custom-trained service dogs for Veterans in Redding, CA free of charge with lifetime support.

 Although military service may only be for a brief time, the psychological wounds and physical injuries suffered by Veterans can last a lifetime.
 The healing process is a unique journey for every Veteran, and for some, every day is a challenge.
 It's been estimated that 1/5 has Post Traumatic Stress Disorder (PTSD) from the 2.7 million Americans who have served in Iraq and Afghanistan.
 Conditions like PTSD, MST, and TBI present numerous symptoms that disrupt daily living and make it difficult to sleep, socialize, and maintain independence.

-Veterans with psychological and/or physical disabilities experience an array of complex and chronic symptoms like nightmares, difficulty socializing, depression, and anxiety.
+Veterans with mental and/or physical disabilities can experience complex, chronic symptoms such as nightmares, difficulty relating to others, depression, anxiety, and social withdrawal.
 PAVE service dogs provide specialized tasks for Veterans to improve their quality of life.
-PAVE service dogs are able to help with simple tasks as well as providing support for those facing significant challenges.
+PAVE service dogs have been proven to provide support to Veterans in a variety of ways, from making basic tasks easier to providing critical support to those who face significant challenges.

 - Wake up Veterans during nightmares

 - Lower symptoms of PTSD, MST, anxiety, and depression

 - Increase the quality of life for Veterans and improve their outlook